 From east to west, we present you with the best whale-watching vantage points this country offers.

 Please note: destinations appears from south to north.

 Eden: While the first humpbacks can be viewed in this South Coast town from May, the peak viewing period is from September to November when whales commence their southern migration.

 Narooma: Whales typically pass Narooma as they head north in June and July.
-However, it’s from September to November that we’re reliably treated to a whale-fest with a near-100% chance to view these giants, with the waters off Montague Island proving a popular congregating point.
+However, it’s from September to November that we’re reliably treated to a whale-fest with a near-100% chance to view these giants.
+The waters off Montague Island prove a popular congregating point.

 Stay at: BIG4 Narooma East's Holiday Park.

 Batemans Bay: Within easy driving distance from here are Murramarang and Meroo national parks, which are both highly regarded as leading vantage points for viewing whales during their annual migration.
 And if you don’t happen to spot whales, at least you can soak up a series of spectacular coastal vistas.

 Moruya Heads: Head straight to Moruya Heads lookout within Eurobodalla National Park for the chance to glimpse whales in spring as they venture south.

 Sydney: Sydney and its surrounds attract whales from April to December as humpbacks continue their migration.
 The inshore currents are typically stronger, and whales take advantage of the favourable conditions.

 Port Stephens: Whether it’s whale watching, dolphin spotting, or snorkelling, Port Stephens’ 26 golden sandy beaches are ideal for water-based leisure.
 Admire the acrobatic displays of humpbacks on their annual northern migration from June to August.